abnjo/play.integrity-checker/README.md

 CSS3 (with custom properties and gradients) for styling.

-Vanilla JavaScript for dynamic generation of checks and api requests.
+Vanilla JavaScript for dynamic fetch and ammendment of checks from google itself and api requests.

 ---